Skip to main content

 • heard a snap, grinding or popping noise at the time of the injury

-• are not able to move your thumb or hold things
+• cannot move your thumb or hold things

 Content supplied by the NHS and adapted for Ireland by the HSE